| |

 CONDITIONS and PERFORMANCE

-I. Date: July 25th-27th Location: Montreal, Canada Weather: 63 F- 85 F (17-27 C), rained 2nd night, high humidity (70-80 %), breezy during 2nd night Elevation: 118 ft (36 m) Terrain: flat Sleeping Surface and Condition: Grassy area, sleeping inside large, 10 person dome tent Pre-Test Note: Before I could use the sleeping bag in Canada, I had to get there.
+Before I could use the sleeping bag in Canada, I had to get there.
 I packed the sleeping bag and pad with my clothes and toiletries for a plane flight to New York.
 The bag compacted nicely and took up no more space than a couple pairs of pants.

-Performance: I used the pillow sleeve to hold my pillow, and as a result I did not lose my pillow in the nights.
-I did notice that when using the sleeve, there is a limited amount of options for how to arrange the pillow in reference to your body.
+I used the pillow sleeve to hold my pillow, and as a result I did not lose my pillow in the nights.
+I did notice that when using the sleeve, there is a limited amount of options for how to arrange the pillow in reference to my body.
 Also, the pillow sleeve has a peculiar shape (see picture in IR).
 I have not figured out what purpose that serves yet.

 The bag was very warm for me and I slept with it all the way unzipped until it got slightly cool in the pre-dawn hour.
 It was not hard to locate the zipper in the dark and zip it halfway closed to keep me warmer.
 When I was inside the bag, my feet got too hot.
 So, I had to keep one of my feet outside of the bag.
 As I got too hot inside the bag, I noticed that the material of the bag sticks to the skin a little, making it have a feeling of even more warmth.
-However, on the 2nd night, when rain and humidity caused everything made of cotton to be damp, my sleeping back felt dry and was not even at all moist.
+However, on the 2nd night, when rain and humidity caused everything made of cotton to be damp, my sleeping bag felt dry and was not even at all moist.

 The sleeve for the sleeping pad kept me on the pad throughout the nights.
 It was easy to place the pad inside the sleeve, and equally easy to remove it.